giantswarm/releases/aws/v12.0.1/README.md

 **This is a breaking change.** Please ensure you have read the [upgrade notes](https://github.com/giantswarm/cert-manager-app#upgrading-from-v090-giant-swarm-app-v108-to-20x).

-**Note for SEs:** when upgrading AWS clusters after v10.0.0, ensure the App is also cordoned on the installation's control plane.
+**Note for SEs:** when upgrading clusters to this release, ensure the App is also cordoned on the installation's control plane.

 ### cert-manager [2.0.2](https://github.com/giantswarm/cert-manager-app/releases/tag/v2.0.2)